 Confessional time.
 I eat pizza with a knife and fork.
 Not always, but if it’s a particular thickness, with heavy toppings, I just want to save myself the hassle of slicing it up and getting it all over my clothes, because that will happen.
 Trust me.

 It was simply delicious.
 Delectably moist pulled chicken on top of a base of fresh, smooth marinara sauce and the amount of cheese was just right for me, with some excellent cheese pulling action.

 I couldn’t finish it all, despite how much I tried and trust me, I tried.

 We had a great evening and the food was undeniably tasty.
 They have it so right at The Dough Thrower.
 The prices are friendly and the food is generous without being excessive in size.

 Will I go back?
 I was due to go back in January for another family birthday but I had to stay home due to sickness, which killed me.
 I’m still on the mend, even now but as soon as my appetite is back in full swing I’ll be waltzing through those doors with anticipation and elation, and I highly suggest you take a trip to Victoria Park to try it out for yourself.

 Disclaimer: I started writing this before I become sick over January and February and concluded it today.
 This post is not sponsored and all food was paid for by myself and guests.

-All photos © Be Your Natural Self – Please get in touch if you’d like to use any.
+All photos © Hilaros – Please get in touch if you’d like to use any.